-John Spencer Login Knowing how passionate we are about our missions, it did not take long to discover Hancock's past-lives.
-With the exception of Login's British-Indian life, Copernicus, Newton, and Hancock's mission is to illustrate for us the precession of the equinoxes.
-So what are the chances of finding in Hancock all his confirming physical and occupational characteristics?
+John Spencer Login

+Knowing how passionate we are about our missions, it did not take long to discover Hancock's past-lives.
+Except for Login's British-India life, Copernicus, Newton, and Hancock's mission is educating us about the precession of the equinoxes.
+So what are the chances of finding in Hancock, all his confirming physical and occupational characteristics?